uport-project/veramo-website/docs/guides/agent_explore.md

 ## Create custom module

-Creating custom modules for yourself and other is how you will expland the capabilities of the dashboard.
+Creating custom modules for yourself and others is how you will expland the capabilities of the dashboard.
 Here we will walk through building the react component and installing it.

-Create a file called `HelloWorld.tsx` and import the following boilerplate:
+Create a file called `components/modules/HelloWorld.tsx` and import the following boilerplate:

 ```jsx
 import React from 'react'